 For example, a tight player raising from UTG will typically have a strong range, made up mostly of hands like A-A, K-K, Q-Q, A-K, A-Q, and perhaps some other pocket pairs and suited Broadway hands.

-On the other hand, a maniac raising first-in from the button could have a very wide range that could even have as many as 80% of all hands in poker.
+On the other hand, a maniac raising first-in from the button could have a very wide range, including as many as 80% of all hands in poker.

 So, the next time you are playing a hand, think about your opponent’s hand in terms of ranges and try to shrink their range with every action they take.